 About the census : Past censuses in England and Wales

-The census is a survey that happens every 10 years and gives us a picture of all the people and households in England and Wales.
+The census happens every 10 years and gives us a picture of all the people and households in England and Wales.
 There have been censuses for over 200 years.

-The answers from past censuses give us a detailed snapshot of the population in one single moment.
+The answers from past censuses give us a detailed snapshot of the population in one moment of time.

 Read a summary about the 1961 Census Small Area Statistics in the following section.
 Find full details in Census unearthed: explore 50 years of change from 1961 (opens in a new tab) on the ONS website.